sathomas/sathomas.me/content/blog/robuststats/robuststats.md

 stdev = np.std(group)
 ```

-The mean net worth of the sample is about \$194,000 and its standard deviation is about \$23,000; both values are consistent with the population as a whole.
-If these measures were the only information you knew about a group of fifty people, you would have no reason to doubt that the group’s members were typical folks from the population.
+The mean net worth of this sample is about \$194,000, and its standard deviation is about \$23,000.
+Both of these values are consistent with the whole population.
+If those measures were the only information you had about a group of fifty people, you would have no reason to doubt that the group’s members were typical folks from the population.

 Now imagine that a single billionaire joins the group.
+How does that addition affect these measures?

 ```python
 newgroup = np.append(group, 1000000000)